rlhatcher/career-sliders/content/sliders/info/ownership.md

 ## Own It

 Demonstrated by owning a task in its entirety and actively seeking opportunities for ownership.
-Individuals operating at this level will often identify an activity or task that doesn't have a clear owner, take it on and drive it through to successful completion.
+Individuals operating at this level will often identify an activity or task that doesn't have a clear owner, take it on and drive it through to a successful completion.